guhjy/jamm/README.md

 # Not implemented

-* The simple mediational effects (at different levels of moderators)
+* Simple mediational effects (estimated at different levels of moderators)
 * Interactions among moderators of moderators (not really high priority)
 * Rigorous checks for weired and complex models